chanzuckerberg/single-cell-curation/datasets/covid19_aronow/readme.md

     - 5 individual datasets from other publications
     - 1 meta analysis integrating all 4 datasets
     - 4 meta analysis datasets contain a specific cell types with subcluster information
+- A note from Kang about embeddings from individual studies:
+    *Among those 5 datasets, Schulte-Schrepping et al. and Wilk et al. provided both cell type annotations and UMAP coordinates.
+We kept their original information in the h5ad files.
+Besides, we also added our reannotated cell designations.
+For the rest datasets which didn’t provide cell annotations or UMAP coordinates, we used our own annotations and UMAP coordinates.*

 ## Curation steps